kellywyrick/real_time_retail_feedback_intelligence/README.md

+Applied AI & Data Science graduate from MIT's professional program transitioning from marine science management into machine learning, generative AI, and data science.
+Experienced in predictive modeling, experimentation, recommendation systems, and AI evaluation.

 # Real-Time Retail Feedback Intelligence

-A GenAI project that turns fashion retail reviews into structured, actionable customer intelligence.
+GenAI that turns fashion retail reviews into structured, actionable customer intelligence

 ## What It Does